Pedro-Caiado/porrinha/README.md

 Finally, last but not least impotent.
 It is the feature in which the player will be able to interact with the computer, since the computer will utilise outputs, placing messages on the computer screen, either through questions, statements and also answers.

-R7 - Develop an outline of the user interaction and experience for the application In the game in question, it is worth mentioning that the user will have access to the means of installing the game (explained separately in another document).
+Interaction and Experience for the Application

+In the game in question, it is worth mentioning that the user will have access to the means of installing the game (explained separately in another document).
 The players can have access to the Flow Diagram, click on the link below.